BroadCastAir/Hotel_API_Contest/README.md

-## intersystems-iris-docker-rest-template
+## intersystems-iris-docker-rest-data-api-for-hotel-Overbooking

-This is a template of a REST API application built with ObjectScript in InterSystems IRIS.
+This is a demo of a REST API application built with ObjectScript in InterSystems IRIS.
 It also has OPEN API spec,
-can be developed with Docker and VSCode, can ve deployed as ZPM module.
+can be developed with Docker and VSCode, can be deployed as ZPM module. can be used as Overbooking System data REST api.

 ## Prerequisites

 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

-## Installation with ZPM

-zpm:USER>install rest-api-template
+Make sure you have a Java environment.
+JDK 1.8.0 is recommended.

 ## Installation for development

-Create your repository from template.

 Clone/git pull the repo into any local directory e.g. like it is shown below (here I show all the examples related to this repository, but I assume you have your own derived from the template):

 ```
-$ git clone git@github.com:intersystems-community/objectscript-rest-docker-template.git
+$ git clone git@github.com:BroadCastAir/hotel_api.git
 ```

 Open the terminal in this directory and run: